Admissions

 • French Literature: students must present a score of at least 12 and a coefficient of at least 5 on both the written and oral components to earn 4 elective credits toward the undergraduate degree (and to satisfy the Core foreign language requirement).
 The subject matter is at the FREN-UA 1XX level, but there is no course equivalency.

 • Philosophy: the minimum creditable coefficient is always 8.
 Students who earn a score of 12 or 13 are awarded 4 elective credits toward the degree (no course equivalency).
-Students who earn a score of 14 through 20 are awarded 4 points equivalent to PHIL-UA 1 Central Problems in Philosophy, and should consult the Department of Philosophy if they are interested in a major or minor in this subject.
+Students who earn a score of 14 through 20 are awarded 4 credits equivalent to PHIL-UA 1 Central Problems in Philosophy, and should consult the Department of Philosophy if they are interested in a major or minor in this subject.

 • Two subject area examinations (spécialités), chosen by students and taken in the final year: the minimum creditable score on each examination is 12, and the minimum creditable coefficient for each is 16.
 Each specialty test awards 8 elective credits toward the degree (16 total) with no course equivalencies.
 No credits are awarded for a spécialité examination taken in the penultimate year of secondary schooling.
 The only exceptions for course equivalencies and credits are in mathematics, as follows: